FROM ITS GLITZY SHOPPING MALLS TO ITS FRENETIC STREET MARKETS, HONG KONG IS A MAGNET FOR BIG SPENDING TRAVELLERS.

 You can escape the mall madness with some amazing comfort food at The Fat Pig on level 11, in the space previously occupied by an old favourite, SML.
 The Fat Pig, by British chef Tom Aikens, is dedicated to everything pork.
 From pork belly and Cumberland sausages to pork meatballs and pulled pork brioche, this is a pork lovers fantasy.

 Back on the shopping trail be sure to check out the quirky curved escalator (pictured) that leads down to CitySuper, on the ground floor of Times Square mall.

 The malls on everyone’s lips of late seem to be Hysan Place and Lee Gardens where you’ll find Cartier, Prada, Chanel and Gucci among its offerings.

 For independent designs, check out the Fashion Walk which is filled with local retailers.
 The Lush store at Lockhart Rd – a British company that specialises in fresh handmade soaps, scrubs, shampoos and cosmetics – is also popular.

 There’s so much to see in Causeway Bay but the good news is that most of the stores are open till well past midnight.
-So make a day of it.
+So make a day, or night, of it.

 PACIFIC PLACE, Admiralty